The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro

 Timberland known for its quality and craftsmanship introduced this year the most durable work boots they ever made called Timberland PRO.
 They are inspired by their original design and made with premium leather.

-Furthermore, they are really comfy.
-I stand for 8-10 hours a day, and my legs don’t hurt.
+Furthermore, they are comfy.
+I stand 8-10 hours daily, and my legs don’t hurt.
 They are a little heavy, which is the one drawback I can perceive.

 2. Dr. Martens Industry Boots